 IKEA Hacks – Flip Frames

-The IKEA Tolsby Hack is brilliant!
+The IKEA Frame Hack is fantastic!
 It is super versatile because you can use both sides of the frame, it’s cheap as chips and it’s totally doable.
 We found two types of frames on the IKEA website which suit this hack perfectly:

-We loved the idea of using the frame as a flipchart frame so much, that we even re-created some of our most popular English and Mathematics display posters in the correct size for the IKEA Tolsby frame.
+We loved the idea of using the frame as a flipchart frame so much, that we even re-created some of our most popular display posters in the correct size for the IKEA Tolsby frame.